sergueik/selenium_java/datatxt-cachedb/README.md

 ```sh
 java -cp target\example.datatxt-cachedb.jar;target\lib\* example.App -p host1 -s -i 20220628,20220629,20220630 --hostname host1
 ```
+To estimate the run time with big directories  may omit the `-s` (`--save`) option.

-will print to console (output is truncated):
+The default run will print to console (output is truncated):

 ```text
 hostname: host1